 The Solicitors Regulation Authority has asked a former newspaper legal chief to give evidence in its first prosecution of alleged 'SLAPP' - strategic litigation against public participation - behaviour by a solicitor.
 The case concerns a solicitor who was acting for former chancellor of the exchequer Nadhim Zahawi (pictured above) in a defamation claim.

-In its prosecution, the SRA accuses Ashley Simon Hurst, head of client strategy at international correspondence Osborne Clarke, of sending correspondence to tax commentator Dan Neidle, himself a former magic circle partner, which improperly attempted to restrict Neidle’s right to publish the correspondence and/or discuss its contents.
-Osborne Clarke is fighting the charges.
+In its prosecution, the SRA accuses Ashley Simon Hurst, head of client strategy at international practice Osborne Clarke, of sending correspondence to tax commentator Dan Neidle, himself a former magic circle partner, which improperly attempted to restrict Neidle’s right to publish the correspondence and/or discuss its contents.
+Osborne Clarke said it entirely supports Hurst’s defence in this matter.

 A five-day tribunal hearing into the allegations will begin on 16 December.